 Most countries set a limit on the earnings used to calculate pension benefits.
-Pension schemes in nine countries do not have a ceiling.
-The highest ceilings apply in the occupational scheme in France and the Slovak Republic, at about 800% and 700% of average earnings, respectively.
-The lowest ceilings at 70-80% of average earnings are in Israel and Switzerland.
+Pension schemes in ten countries do not have a ceiling.
+The highest ceilings apply in the occupational scheme in Colombia, France, Lithuania, Mexico and the Slovak Republic, at over six times average earnings.
+The lowest ceilings at about 0.75 times average earnings is in Israel and Switzerland, with no other country having a ceiling below the average wage.

 Indexation refers to the growth of pensions in payment.
 Price indexation is most common.
 However, eight countries uprate benefits with a mix of price inflation and wage growth, and four countries combine inflation and GDP or wage bill growth.
-Norway and Sweden index pensions based on wage growth minus fixed rates of 0.75% and 1.6%, respectively.
+Norway indexes to wage growth minus 0.75% while Sweden indexes pensions based on wage growth minus 1.6%.

 The effective accrual rate measures the rate at which benefit entitlements are effectively built for each year of coverage.
-It is thus closely connected to the replacement rates shown in Chapter 5.
+It is thus closely connected to the replacement rates shown in Chapter 4.
 For DB schemes, it equals the nominal accrual rate corrected for the effects applying to pensionable earnings (thresholds, valorisation of past earnings, sustainability factors).
 In FDC and NDC schemes the effective accrual rate depends on contribution rates, rates of returns and annuity factors.

-Based on current legislation, the highest future effective annual accrual rates are in Austria (1.78%) and Italy, Luxembourg, Portugal, Spain and Turkey (also larger than 1.6%).
-The lowest rates, below 0.2%, are in the FDC schemes of Norway and Sweden, reflecting low contribution rates.
-The effective accrual rate from mandatory schemes will equal 1% on average among OECD countries.
+Based on current legislation, the highest future effective annual accrual rates are in Austria (1.72%) and Colombia (1.87%) with Italy, Luxembourg, Portugal, Spain and Turkey also larger than 1.5%.
+The lowest rates, below 0.2%, are in the points scheme in Lithuania and the FDC schemes of Norway and Sweden, reflecting low contribution rates.
+The effective accrual rate from mandatory schemes will equal 1.1% on average among OECD countries.